 THE CASCADE SISKIYOU SCENIC BIKEWAY is our consistent Up & Down route of 49 miles and 4900 feet of climbing.
 Designated in 2015 by the State of Oregon, it is the first Scenic Bikeway in Southern Oregon and is one of the “the best of the best” in the state.

 From Emigrant Lake, cyclists have a leisurely 5 miles before the road starts climbing in S-curves into the Cascades.
 Riders will enjoy a break and water stop a few miles up the strenuous 7-mile Greensprings climb.
 At mile 14, the rest stop at The Green Springs Inn will offer weary riders a grassy picnic area and extensive breakfast foods.
 Riders will enjoy spending a few minutes reliving their recent exertions.
 Another rest stop at Howard Prairie Resort (mile 25) will be well-stocked with offerings to replenish the efforts of the morning so far.
-Here one of our rest stop volunteers will take photos of riders with Mount Mcloughlin and the lake in the background.
 Finally the climbing is over at the Dead Indian Memorial Road summit (mile 33), where we will offer a water break and encouragement before the final steep, winding, exhilarating descent.